tejash023/food-ordering-app-react/readme.md

 ## About

-- A food ordering app - using Swiggy's public API to display food items based on the location.
+- A food ordering app built on react using Swiggy's public API to display restaurants based on the location where user can select food items and place an order.

 ## Features

 - User can navigate to each restaurant card based on the availability of location.location.
-   -[V2] User will be able to select his/her own location from the search input - anywhere in India
+  - [V2] User will be able to select his/her own location from the search input - anywhere in India
 - User can add food items to cart
   - [V2] Only able to add food items for one restaurant at a time
 - Cart will display all the items added to cart